Solar Cycle Observations: Active Regions (ARs)

 \subsection{Flux Ranges and Lifetimes}

 ARs are part of a spectrum of magnetic bipoles that emerge into the photosphere and have a smooth, distribution function in regards to size and total absolute flux values ranging from 10$^{18}$ to 10$^{23}$ Mx.
 Ephemeral regions are smaller, short-lived regions with flux less than 1 $\times$ 10$^{20}$ Mx and have a lifetime of hours, i.e., shorter than a day \citep{hagenaar:2003}.
-Small regions appear as pores with flux in the range of 1 $\times$ 10$^{20}$ to 5 $\times 10^{21}$ Mx.
+Small regions appear as pores with flux in the range of 1 $\times$ 10$^{20}$ to 5 $\times 10^{21}$ Mx \citep{vandriel:2015}.
 Larger sunspots develop well-defined penumbra and have $5 \times 10^{21}$ to several $\times 10^{23}$ Mx.
 They live on the order of several weeks to several months.
-Typically, the flux emergence period is 15 – 30\% of the total lifetime \citep{vandriel:2015}, usually 3$-$5 days for an average-sized AR \citep{harvey:1993, norton:2017} after which there is a plateau of stability before the flux begins to decay.
+Typically, the flux emergence period is 15 – 30\,\% of the total lifetime \citep{vandriel:2015}, with most ARs fully emerged within 3\,--\,5 days \citep{harvey:1993, norton:2017} and an average emergence time of $\sim$2 days \citep{weber:2023}.
+After flux emergence, there is a plateau of stability before the flux begins to decay.